ngriffiths21/groupr/README.md

 ## Lifecycle

-This package is currently experimental.
-At this point it has only undergone limited testing and it is not optimized for performance.
+At this point this is experimental, with limited testing.
 The API is likely to change.

 ## License